slcs-jsc/mptrac/docs/joss/paper.md

 # Features

-MPTRAC [@hoffmann16; @hoffmann22] is a Lagrangian particle dispersion model designed to analyze atmospheric transport in the free troposphere and stratosphere.
-It computes air parcel trajectories using wind and vertical velocity fields from global reanalysis or forecast data, such as ECMWF's ERA5 [@hersbach20] or NASA's MERRA-2 [@gelaro17] reanalysis.
-The model accounts for mesoscale diffusion and wind fluctuations with the Langevin equation and includes an inter-parcel exchange module for air mixing.

-MPTRAC also simulates convection, sedimentation, decay, gas and aqueous phase chemistry, and wet/dry deposition.
-It provides meteorological data processing for boundary layers, convective potential energy, geopotential heights, and tropopause data.
-The model supports multiple output methods, including particle, grid, ensemble, profile, sample, and station data, with visualization via Gnuplot and ParaView.
+MPTRAC [@hoffmann16; @hoffmann22] is a Lagrangian particle dispersion model for analyzing atmospheric transport in the free troposphere and stratosphere.
+It computes air parcel trajectories using wind and vertical velocity fields from global reanalysis or forecast data, such as ECMWF's ERA5 [@hersbach20] or NASA's MERRA-2 [@gelaro17], while accounting for mesoscale diffusion and wind fluctuations with the Langevin equation.
+An inter-parcel exchange module represents air mixing.
+The model also simulates convection, sedimentation, decay, gas and aqueous phase chemistry, and wet/dry deposition, with meteorological pre-processing for boundary layer height, convective available potential energy, geopotential heights, and tropopause data.
+Optimized for computational efficiency, MPTRAC features an MPI-OpenMP-OpenACC hybrid parallelization for scalable deployment on workstations, HPC systems, and GPU platforms [@liu20; @hoffmann22; @hoffmann24].
+It supports multiple output formats, including particle, grid, ensemble, profile, sample, and station data, with visualization via Gnuplot and ParaView.
+MPTRAC is open-source software distributed under the GNU GPL v3 license. \autoref{fig:clusters} illustrates MPTRAC's geophysical modules and core software components.

-Optimized for efficiency, MPTRAC provides an MPI-OpenMP-OpenACC hybrid parallelization, making it suitable for deployment on workstations, HPC systems, and GPU platforms [@liu20; @hoffmann22; @hoffmann24].
-It is available as open-source software under the GNU GPL license.

-\autoref{fig:clusters} illustrates MPTRAC's geophysical modules and main software components.

 ![Geophysical modules and main software components of the MPTRAC model.
 Image adapted from @hoffmann24.\label{fig:clusters}](clusters.png){ width=70% }